ychahibi/ntnu-trondheim-igem/igem_matchmaker/README.md

+﻿The iGEM Matchmaker helps to find other teams interested in collaborating or helping a team out.
+The tool is currently hosted at http://almaaslab.nt.ntnu.no/igem_matchmaker/.

-﻿# How to install iGEM Matchmaker
+# How to install iGEM Matchmaker

 - Install a Apache, PHP (5.x), MySQL environment
 - Create a MySQL database `"<DATABASE_NAME>"` for user `"<USERNAME>"` and password `"<PASSWORD>"`